vicramon/vim-tutorial/chapters/searching.md

 There are two options that I recomend you turn on for searching.

-First, set search to ignore the case of characters.
+First, set search to ignore the case of characters:

 `:set ignorecase`, or `:set ic`